ctkelley/SIAMFANLEquations.jl/README.md

 __I have changed the user interface and the calling sequence of the solvers since v0.1.1 and will continue to do things like that until v1.0.0 goes out the door.__

 I have released version v0.1.1.
-The codes can now duplicate the examples in Chapter 1 of (Kel03), make all the new examples, and I have started on Chaper 1 of the notebook and print book.
+The codes can now duplicate the examples (at least the ones that will remain in the new book)  from Chapter 1 of (Kel03), make all the new examples, and I have started on Chaper 1 of the notebook and print book.
 The plan is

--- v0.x.1 goes live when the codes can duplicate the examples in Chapter x of (Kel03) and make the new examples.
+-- v0.x.1 goes live when the codes can duplicate the examples I'll keep from Chapter x of (Kel03) and make the new examples.
 Version v0.x.2 goes out when the codes and notebook for Chapter x are finished.

 -- v1.0.0 goes out when the print book is published.
 This means that the interface to the codes will always be consistent with the book.
 My readers get my __solemn word__ on that.